Larks & Deserts, birding the southern Namibian Biomes & Deserts; Individual Ornithology & Nature Photography Tour in Southern Namibia

-Larks & Deserts, Birding the southern Namibian Deserts
+Larks & Deserts, birding the southern Namibian Biomes & Deserts

-Besides the wild horses of the Namib, we want to find at least two subspecies of the Barlow’s Lark in arid-beautiful desert landscape and admire the majestic arched rock with its African Oystercatcher.
-On a boat tour, we will photograph African Penguins and get to know Bank Cormorants.
+Beyond observing the wild horses of the Namib, our goal is to discover at least two subspecies of Barlow’s Lark in the arid yet breathtaking desert landscape.
+We’ll also admire the majestic arched rock formation home to African Oystercatchers.
+During a boat tour, we’ll photograph African Penguins and become acquainted with Bank Cormorants.

-The highest dunes on earth at Sossusvlei are home to the Dune Lark, the true Namibian endemic species we are looking for!
-Of course, we will also learn about the gardens of the dune ant and experience the famous sun rise over the desert.
+The world’s tallest dunes at Sossusvlei are home to the Dune Lark, the true Namibian endemic species we seek.
+Naturally, we’ll also explore the gardens of the dune ant and witness the iconic desert sunrise.

 we might find Bennet…

 - 1 night in a charming bungalow-style lodge nestled amid the linear dunes.
 We chose this small, eco-friendly lodge for its commitment to preserving the natural habitat.
 Instead of removing trees, they’ve built around them, minimizing disruption to the environment.

 - Game drive into the dunes in the afternoon, a so-called “sundowner drive”.

 This location is ideal for spotting Black and African Cuckoos.
 Be sure to keep an eye out for the White-faced Scops Owl, Golden-tailed Woodpecker, and even the rare Bennett’s Woodpecker.

 Birding in Acacia Forest and Red Dunes